 I recently met with Wilson Hoang and Alan Tse of Chinese Newcomers Service Center to discuss biking in Chinatown and what role bicycles play in the commute of Chinatown residents.

 SF Bicycle Coalition: How did you become involved with Chinese Newcomers Service Center?

 Wilson Hoang: I started volunteering at Chinese Newcomers Service Center first before I started working here.
 I volunteered with the VITA/TCE program because every year the Chinese Newcomers Service Center runs the tax program during weekends to help people do their taxes for free.
 I started volunteering with the tax program.

-What originally inspired you to invite SF Bicycle Coalition for Community Bicycle Build?
+What originally inspired you to invite SF Bicycle Coalition for the Bike It Forward event?

 As you can see, the parking in Chinatown is horrendous.
 I believe that if we start getting our community to start riding bikes and getting feasible transportation in this area, it could help reduce a lot of the cars.
 If you reduce the cars in this area, it also brings in people who are tourists who want to park, but they can’t, so that also helps the economy.
 The main things is that there are way too many cars.
 That’s a danger and a hazard.
 If you bring bikes in this location, bike lanes are the next step.
 Bike lanes reduce car traffic by a lot and promote the overall safety in this neighborhood.
 So that would definitely be one of the major reasons why we want to promote more bike riding in this neighborhood.

 What do you see as the importance of biking in San Francisco’s Chinatown neighborhood?